Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: Cost-aware Bayesian optimization

 \section{Cost-aware Bayesian optimization}

-In black-box optimization, we are interested in finding the global optimum of an unknown (potentially stochastic) function $f : X \-> \R$ defined on some compact domain, using pointwise function evaluations of $f$ at locations $x_t \in X$ that we select sequentially.
-We are interested in policies achieving a small \emph{simple~regret}---see \textcite[Sec.
+In black-box optimization, we are interested in finding the global optimum of an unknown (potentially stochastic) function $f : X \-> \R$ defined on some compact domain, using pointwise function evaluations of $f$ at locations $x_1, .., x_T \in X$ that we select sequentially.
+We are interested in policies that achieve low \emph{simple~regret}---see \textcite[Sec.
 10.1]{garnett23}---namely

-where the expectation is taken with respect to all randomness in the function and procedure.
-Obtaining a new function evaluation at a point $x$ carries a \emph{cost} $c(x) \in \R_+$.
-We consider two settings that integrate costs into the problem in different ways: \1[(a)] In the \emph{expected budget-constrained} setting, there is a budget $B \in \R_+$, and the algorithm is not allowed to exceed this budget in expectation. \2 In the \emph{cost-per-sample} setting, at each time the algorithm must choose whether to pay a cost and obtain a new function evaluation, or to stop and return some previously-observed point.
+where the expectation is taken over all sources of randomness in the function $f$ and the policy, including the stopping time $T$ and sequential selections $x_1, .., x_T$.
+In our setup, obtaining a new function evaluation at a point $x$ carries a non-zero \emph{cost} $c(x) \in \R_+$, assumed automatically-differentiable unless discussed otherwise.
+We consider settings that integrate costs into the problem in different~ways: \1[(a)] In the \emph{expected budget-constrained} setting, there is a budget $B \in \R_+$, and the algorithm is not allowed to exceed this budget in expectation. \2 In the \emph{cost-per-sample} setting, at each time the algorithm must choose whether to pay a cost and obtain a new function evaluation, or to stop and return some previously-observed point.
 In this setting, we add the total sum of costs at termination time to the regret. \0 Note that the cost function $c : X \-> \R_+$ can be constant, which we term \emph{uniform costs}.
 In this case, (a) reduces to standard black-box optimization with a finite time horizon, and (b) reduces to a variant of stopping-aware Bayesian optimization.
-These are not the only possible settings: one can also consider almost-sure budget constraints and other variants.
-Since we are interested primarily in the role of costs rather than stopping times in this work, we mostly work with budget constraints throughout this paper, but will use the cost-per-sample setting as a conceptual framework with which to study the budget-constrained setting.
+These are not the only possible settings: one can also consider other variants including the almost-sure budget-constrained setting where the algorithm is not allowed to exceed the budget in a strict manner.
+Since we are interested primarily in the role of costs rather than stopping times in this work, we mostly work with budget constraints throughout this paper, especially almost-sure budget constraints for our empirical results.
+We will use the cost-per-sample setting as a conceptual framework with which to study budget-constrained~settings.